 Dr. Kim Poon-McBrayer is currently Associate Head of Department of Education Policy & Leadership

-and Director of the Center for Childhood Research & Innovation at the Hong Kong Institute of Education.
+and Director of the Center for Childhood Research & Innovation at the Education University of Hong Kong.

 She was on faculty at Monmouth University in the United States, University of Hong Kong, and Nanyang Technological University in Singapore.
 Plus, she has been a visiting professor at the University of Brunei and St. Joseph’s University in Macao.
 Dr. Poon-McBrayer has been a teacher and teacher educator for over 35 years,plus she previously served as an IASE Board Officer and a Consulting Editor for The Journal of the International Association of Special Education.
 Dr. PoonMcBrayer will be addressing:From InclusivEducation to Lifelong Inclusivity:Till death do us part.

 Please register on or before February 1, 2017 to take advantage of the Early Bird registrant fee and save $100.00 US.
 Registration will continue through April 1, 2017 for presenters and May 1, 2017 for all conference delegates.
 You may register and pay on-line credit or debit,via e-mail or via postal mail.
 An email confirmation will be send upon receipt and processing of your registration.
 PLEASE note that no credit cards will be accepted on-site at the conference.

 We are very pleased to invite researchers and practitioners working in

 the school environment and from different parts of the world to join us for our 15th IASE Biennial conference that will involve keynote speakers; paper

 presentations; symposium presentations; workshops; poster round-table presentations; and

 site visits.
 It is really a worldwide international event for

 researchers, educators, professors, students, policy makers, administrators to work in collaboration with each other.
 We hope you will